llvm/llvm-project/lldb/docs/use/tutorial.rst

    (lldb) breakpoint modify -c "self == nil" -C bt --auto-continue SelfNil

-That is better, but suffers from the problem that when new breakpoints get added, they don't pick up these modifications, and the options only exist in the context of actual breakpoints, so they are hard to store and reuse.
+That is better, but suffers from the problem that when new breakpoints get added, they do not pick up these modifications, and the options only exist in the context of actual breakpoints, so they are hard to store and reuse.

 An even better solution is to make a fully configured breakpoint name: